huggingface/blog/graphml-classification.md

     </a>
 </div>

 In the previous [blog](https://huggingface.co/blog/intro-graphml), we explored some of the theoretical aspects of machine learning on graphs.
 This one will explore how you can do graph classification using the Transformers library.
-(You can also follow along with a demo notebook!)
+(You can also follow along by downloading the demo notebook [here](https://github.com/huggingface/blog/blob/main/notebooks/graphml-classification.ipynb)!)

 At the moment, the only graph transformer model available in Transformers is Microsoft's [Graphormer](https://arxiv.org/abs/2106.05234), so this is the one we will use here.
 We are looking forward to seeing what other models people will use and integrate :hugging_face: